codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-pro-bounds-constant-array-index.md

 index or are out of bounds (for `std::array`).
 For out-of-bounds checking of static arrays, see the `-Warray-bounds` Clang diagnostic.

-This rule is part of the “Bounds safety” profile of the C++ Core Guidelines, see https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md\#Pro-bounds-arrayindex.
+This rule is part of the "Bounds safety" profile of the C++ Core Guidelines, see https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md\#Pro-bounds-arrayindex.